 These third-party services are embedded into Login.gov's authentication and identity verification services.
-They require collection and retention of additional information about the user and the user's device as documented in Table 2.
+They require collection of additional information about the user and the user's device as documented in Table 2.
+For more information on the privacy impact associated with collection and use of this information see section 5.1.